 Difficulty of rescue operation that claimed the life of hero Thai Navy Seal

-He is being celebrated in Thailand as a hero and their plans to erect a monument to him.
-He was given a posthumous promotion Lieutenant Commander by the Thai King and given created a Knight of te Grand Cross of the Most Exalted Order of the White Elephant, one of Thailand’s highest honours granted by the monarch.
-At conclusion of operations the Thai Navy Seal unit was given a rousing reception when they returned to base.
+He is being celebrated in Thailand as a hero and their plan to erect a monument to him.
+He was given a posthumous promotion to Lieutenant Commander by the Thai King and given created a Knight of the Grand Cross of the Most Exalted Order of the White Elephant, one of Thailand’s highest honours granted by the monarch.
+At the conclusion of the operation, the Thai Navy Seal unit was given a rousing reception when they returned to base.

 The rescue of the wild boar at Tham Luang cave has raised Thailand’s profile worldwide and shown the world the love and devotion of Thai families, the country’s cooperation with foreigners and strikingly, the belief of the Thai people in a higher power and the resilience this instils.